CloudBoost/developers/en/security/acl.md

 obj.ACL.setUserReadAccess(user.id,true);
 obj.save({
   success: function(obj) {
     //Saving successfull
   },
   error: function(err) {
     //Error occured while saving the object
   }
 });
 ```
 </span>

-In this case, Only that particular user will be able to read that object from the database.
+In this case, only that particular user will be able to read that object from the database.

 ###Write Access

-To have a user write access on a CloudObject, You can :
+To have a user write access on a CloudObject, you can :

 ==JavaScript==
 <span class="js-lines" data-query="write">